Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

 The peak value of the input flux $Q_c$ is 500 ml/s.
 This value is very close to the peak flow rate at the root of aortic artery~\cite{reymond2009validation}.
-We choose $\min_{i=1}^{i=55}(L^i/c_0^i)$ as a reference length, with $L^i$ the length of the $i$-th artery and $c_0^i$ the wave speed of the linearized system.
-For a coarsest possible mesh, the number of elements (cells) of each artery is $N^i_{base}=\lfloor \frac{L^i}{\min_{i=1}^{i=55}(L^i/c_0^i)} \rfloor$, where $\lfloor \cdot\rfloor$ is floor function.
-We computed the relative change of solutions when the number of the elements (cells) are doubled.
+We choose $\min_{i=1}^{i=55}(L^i/c_0^i)$ as a reference length, with $L^i$ the vessel length and $c_0^i$ the linearized wave speed of the $i$-th artery.
+For a coarsest possible mesh, the number of elements (cells) of the $i$-th artery is $N^i_{base}=\lfloor \frac{L^i/c_0^i}{\min_{i=1}^{i=55}(L^i/c_0^i)} \rfloor$, where $\lfloor \cdot\rfloor$ is the floor function.
+We computed the relative change of solutions when the number of the elements (cells) is doubled.
 Figure~\ref{converge_system} shows the relative change of the solutions when the number of the elements (cells) is changed from $2N_{base}$ to $4N_{base}$.
-The relative change of a quantity (for example flux $Q$) with two meshes $N_1$ and $N_2$ is defined as $||Q_{N_1}-Q_{N_2}||_1/(Q_{max}-Q_{min})$, where $|| \cdot ||_1$ stands for 1-norm, $Q_{max}$ and $Q_{min}$ are the maximum and minimum values within one heart beat.
-Figure~\ref{converge_system} shows that the change of flux and pressure are less than 1.5\% for all of of the schemes except DG.
+The relative change of a quantity (for example flux $Q$) with two meshes $N_1$ and $N_2$ is defined as $||\mathbf{Q}_{N_1}-\mathbf{Q}_{N_2}||_{rms}/(Q_{max}-Q_{min})$, where $||\cdot||_{rms}$ is the root-mean-square error as before, $Q_{max}$ and $Q_{min}$ are the maximum and minimum values within one heart beat.
+Figure~\ref{converge_system} shows that the changes of flux and pressure are less than 1.5\% for all of of the schemes except DG.
 Thus we plotted in Figure~\ref{system_profile} the results computed with mesh 2$N_{base}$.
-The DG scheme is not tested in this manner because it is already converged: result in Figure~\ref{system_profile} shows that the error for DG is already very small with the coarsest possible mesh.
-Time step is prescribed by $\Delta t=C_t \min_{i=1}^{i=55}( \frac{L^i}{N^i c_0})$.
-The coefficient $C_t$ and the corresponding real time step in the computation is shown in Table~\ref{tab:timeSteps}.
+The DG scheme is not tested in this manner because it is already converged: results in Figure~\ref{system_profile} show that there is no discernible difference between the DG solutions with the others even with the coarsest possible mesh.
+In this computation, the order of polynomial of DG is 1, thus the total number of free degrees is $2N_{base}$, which is equal to those of the other schemes.
+Time step is prescribed by $\Delta t=C_t \min_{i=1}^{i=55}( \frac{L^i}{N^i c_0^i})$.
+The coefficient $C_t$ and the corresponding real time steps in the computation are shown in Table~\ref{tab:timeSteps}.